Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Memetic Search for GrVRP-PCAFS

 \subsection{Overall Framework of METS}

-This subsection presents the overall framework of METS as presented in Algorithm~\ref{alg:mets}.
-METS begins by generating an initial population \( P \) using $SCTS$ and records the current best solution \(\varphi^* \) (lines 1–2).
+The overall framework of METS is presented in Algorithm~\ref{alg:mets}.
+METS begins by generating an initial population \( P \) using the $SCTS$ strategy, which splits a set of randomly generated giant tours ($TSP$).
+It then records the current best solution \(\varphi^* \) (lines 1–2).
 The algorithm proceeds to the main search process (lines 3–19) and continues until the termination conditions are met.
 In the main search process, parent selection employs binary tournament selection based on \(BiasedFitness\) to choose \( \varphi_1 \) and \( \varphi_2 \) from both feasible and infeasible subpopulations (line 4).
 Subpopulations are explicitly defined based on solution feasibility to better manage diversity and feasibility.
+Specifically, \( P_f \) denotes the feasible subpopulation, while \( P_{inf} \) denotes the infeasible subpopulation.
 Moreover, \(\Phi(\varphi)\), \(fit(\varphi)\) and \(dc(\varphi)\) are evaluated independently within each subpopulation (see Section~\ref{subsec:dfc}).
-The Order Crossover operator\footnote{The Order Crossover operator randomly selects a subsequence from one parent and copies it into the offspring.
-The remaining positions are filled based on the order of genes in the other parent.
-This method preserves the relative order of genes and generates effective solutions.} \cite{RN7129} is applied to generate a giant tour \( C \) from the parent solutions (line 5).
-Then, METS converts the giant tour \( C \) into a solution \(\varphi_{c}\) using the $SCTS$ (line 6).
-Subsequently, \(\varphi_{c}\) is refined through efficient local search, producing two improved solution \(\varphi_a\) and \(\varphi_b\) (line 7).
-If \(\varphi_a = \varphi_b\), only \(\varphi_a\) is inserted into the subpopulation based on its feasibility (lines 8-9).
-Otherwise, \(\varphi_a\) and \(\varphi_b\) are inserted into the subpopulations based on their respective feasibility (lines 10-11).
+The Order Crossover (OX) operator \cite{RN7129} is applied to generate a giant tour \( C \) from the parent solutions (line 5).
+This operator randomly selects a subsequence from one parent and copies it into the offspring.
+The remaining positions are filled in the order they appear in the other parent, skipping any already included elements.
+This method preserves the relative order of nodes and tends to produce high-quality solutions.
+Then, METS converts the giant tour \( C \) into a solution \(\varphi_{c}\) using the $SCTS$ strategy (line 6).